-Always wear a life jacket.
+Always wear a life jacket or float coat.
 Wear a life jacket or personal flotation device (PFD) over winter clothing.
-Life jackets provide excellent flotation and protection from hypothermia.
+Life jackets provide excellent flotation and protection from the cold.

-Always keep pets on a leash.
-Never allow your dog to run out onto the ice and never walk your dog near a frozen lake or pond without a leash.
+Keep pets on a leash at all times.
+Never allow your pet to run out onto the ice and do not walk your pet near a frozen lake or pond without a leash.
 If your dog falls through the ice, do not attempt a rescue.
-Go for help.
+Call for help.

-Reach-Throw-Go.
-If you can't reach the person from shore, throw them a flotation device or
+the ice and you can't reach the person from shore, throw a flotation device or

 rope.
 If you still can't quickly help the person, go or call for help.